scala/scala-lang/news/_posts/2015-02-05-scala-js-no-longer-experimental.md

 * The online sandbox [Scala.jsFiddle](http://www.scala-js-fiddle.com/)

 So go ahead!
-Use it, love it, and build the Web applications of the future!
+Use it, love it, and build the web applications of the future!